jenkinsci/nodejs-plugin/README.md

     panel (JENKINS\_URL/configure or JENKINS\_URL/configureTools if
     using jenkins 2),
     and add new NodeJS installations.
+    - If you wish to install NodeJS from a nodejs.org mirror, select the "Install from nodejs.org mirror" option, where you can then enter a mirror URL and then install NodeJS just like you would from nodejs.org.
 2. For every Nodejs installation, you can choose to install some global npm packages.
     Since 1.2.6 you could force the installation of the 32bit package